-And keep them in the obedience of thy life.
-It has been thy solemn vow-has it not?--no longer to tolerate even a single sin: "I have sworn, and I will perform it, that I will keep Thy righteous judgments."
-Labor earnestly in prayer to stand perfect and complete in all the will of God.
+And keep them in the obedience of your life.
+It has been your solemn vowhas it not?-no longer to tolerate even a single sin: "I have sworn, and I will perform it, that I will keep Thy righteous judgments."
+Labour earnestly in prayer to stand perfect and complete in all the will of God.
 Ask earnestly for the discovery of every secret sin-of anything that is not in perfect harmony with the will of God.
-Walk up to the light thou hast faithfully and tenderly, yielding thyself in an unreserved surrender to obey all that the Lord hath spoken.
-When Israel took that vow (Ex. xix.
-8; xxiv.
-7), it was only to break it all too soon.
-The New Covenant gives the grace to make the vow and to keep it too (Jer. xxxi.).
+Walk up to the light you have faithfully and tenderly, yielding yourself in an unreserved surrender to obey all that the Lord has spoken.
+When Israel took that vow (Exodus 19:8, 24:7), it was only to break it all too soon.
+The New Covenant gives the grace to make the vow and to keep it too (Jer.31).
 Be careful of disobedience even in little things.
-Disobedience dulls the conscience, darkens the soul, deadens our spiritual energies,-therefore keep the commandments of Christ with implicit obedience.
+Disobedience dulls the conscience, darkens the soul, deadens our spiritual energies therefore keep the commandments of Christ with implicit obedience.
 Be a soldier that asks for nothing but the orders of the commander.

 And if even for a moment the commandments appear grievous, just remember whose they are.
-They are the commandments of Him who loves thee.
+They are the commandments of Him who loves you.
 They are all love, they come from His love, they lead to His love.
 Each new surrender to keep the commandments, each new sacrifice in keeping them, leads to deeper union with the will, the spirit, and the love of the Saviour.
-The double recompense of reward shall be thine,-a fuller entrance into the mystery of His love,-a fuller conformity to His own blessed life.
-And thou shalt learn to prize these words as among thy choicest treasures : "If ye keep my commandments, ye shall abide in my love, EVEN As I have kept my Father's commandments and abide in His love."
+The double recompense of reward shall be yours-a fuller entrance into the mystery of His love-a fuller conformity to His own blessed life.
+And you shall learn to prize these words as among your choicest treasures: "If ye keep my commandments, ye shall abide in my love, EVEN as I have kept my Father's commandments and abide in His love.